Gibson SG Tribute Review e1672344950463

 Comfort

-Gibson’s SG is one of the most popular electric guitars of all time.
-It was originally introduced in 1961 and has since become the world’s most coveted electric guitar.
+Gibson’s SG is one of the most popular electric guitars ever.
+It was introduced in 1961 and has become the world’s most coveted electric guitar.

 Several different styles of SG bodies have been produced, including the EB-0, EB-02, EB-3, Kalamazoo, EDS-1275, and Melody Maker.
 Some of these models feature carved maple tops and gold hardware.
 The SG Standard is considered the quintessential SG.
 It features twin humbucker pickups, a three-way switch, volume control for each pickup, and a pickguard that features pearloid trapezoid inlays.